France: Plane fighting forest fire crashes, killing pilot | DW | 02.08.2019

 The tracker plane is the smallest aircraft to fight forest fires, with the ability to carry up to 3,600 liters (9,511 gallons) of water.

-French Prime Minister Edouard Philippe and Interior Minister Christophe Castaner both took to Twitter to express their condolences.
+French Prime Minister Edouard Philippe and Interior Minister Christophe Castaner both took to Twitter to offer their condolences.

-Philippe said he felt "deep emotion" for the pilot's death.
+Philippe said he felt "deep emotion" over the pilot's death.
 "All my support for the pilots of the [Civil Security], to all those who fight against fire, and to their families," he wrote.

 Castaner expressed "great sadness" and said his "first thoughts go to the family and comrades of this firefighter, committed to protecting us with infinite bravery."